Director

 Nathan Hatton

-Assistant Professor, Lakehead University
+Assistant Professor, Cape Breton University

-Dr. Hatton is an award winning historian, whose published work interrogates the deeper personal, social, and cultural meanings attached to sport for both participants and spectators in Canadian society
+Dr. Hatton is an award-winning historian whose published work interrogates the deeper personal, social, and cultural meanings attached to sport for both participants and spectators in Canadian society.

 Katrina Keefer